Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1991-1993, an involuntary break

-From this adventure, I kept a few Oxford Acoustics devices and my Crystal Reference turntable; every time a visitor wants to buy it from me, I jokingly answer that I am ready to let it go for the amount it cost me... they are excited until I announce the amount..
-1.1 million English pounds from 1990!
+From this adventure, I kept a few Oxford Acoustics devices and my Crystal Reference turntable.
+Every time a visitor wants to buy the CR from me, I jokingly answer that I am ready to let it go for the amount it cost me, and they are excited until I announce the amount.
+It would be 1.1 million 1990 English pounds — the amount of my abandoned English investment.

-I mounted on this turntable the single arm (prototype, too, it looks a bit like a cross between a Linn Basik and a Rega) that Ernst Benz had made; he agreed to sell it to me because we were buying the MC2s from him in quantity :)
+We had developed a tangential arm prototype based on the Air Tangent.
+I left it to my partner… I mounted on this turntable the single arm that Ernst Benz had made (a prototype as well, it looks a bit like a cross between a Linn Basik and a Rega).
+He agreed to sell it to me because we were buying MC2s from him in quantity.

 Université of Genève